Crumby colorings -- red-blue vertex partition of subcubic graphs regarding a conjecture of Thomassen: Bipartite graphs and subdivisions

 Initially, let every vertex of $G$ be red and every subdivision vertex blue.
 We recolor a few vertices as follows.
 In every even component, there exists a perfect matching and we recolor the subdivision vertices on the matching edges to red.

 Consider the vertex sets $A$ and $B$ of the Edmonds-Gallai decomposition.
 Contract the components of $A$ to vertices to get $A^*$.
 The bipartite graph $(A^*,B)$ satisfies the Hall-condition by property $(iii)$.
 Therefore, we find a matching $M$ covering $B$.
 We recolor the subdivision vertices of the matching edges in $M$ to red.
 We continue with the odd components corresponding to the vertices of $A^*$ saturated by $M$.
-In these components, we use property $(i)$ and find an almost perfect matching.
+In these components, we use property $(i)$ and find an almost perfect matching (if it is needed because the size of this component is greater than 1).
 The subdivision vertices on these matching edges are colored red as well.
 So far we only created red $P_3$-s separated by blue singletons.
 What is left to consider is the union of odd components corresponding to unsaturated vertices of $A^*$.

-Let $H$ be such a component.
-Let $x$ be an arbitrary vertex and consider a perfect matching in $H-x$ by property $(i)$.
-We recolor the subdivision vertices on these matching edges to red.
-Let $y$ be a neighbor of $x$ in $H$ and denote the subdivision vertex on the edge $xy$ by $v_{xy}$.
-Let $x$ and $v_{xy}$ be red and $y$ blue.
-Let us check that the neighborhood of $y$ remains a crumby coloring.
-Since there was a matching edge $zy$ and both $z$ and $v_{yz}$ are red, this is appropriate.
-There is a third edge $wy$ incident to $y$, and the subdivision vertex on this edge is blue forming a blue $P_2$ together with $y$, this is also appropriate.
+Let $H$ be an odd component, which is a single vertex $x$.
+The $G$-neighbors of $x$ are in the set $B$.
+Suppose $y$ is a neighbor of $x$.
+There are two different types of $y$-vertices depending on the location of its 3 neighbors.
+Vertex $y$ is {\em ordinary} if it has no $G$-neighbor in $B$.
+Vertex $y$ is {\em problematic} if it has precisely one $G$-neighbor in $B$.
+Notice that a vertex $y$ in $B$ cannot have at least two $G$-neighbours in $B$ by property $(iii)$.

+Assume $y$ is ordinary, and $x$ is a singleton odd component.
+By the above coloring, vertex $y$ belongs to a red $P_3$ since $B$ was saturated, and $y$ has two blue subdivision vertices as neighbors in $S(G)$.
+We recolor the subdivision vertex $v_{xy}$ on the edge $xy$ red and $y$ blue.
+If the third $G$-neighbor $w$ of $y$ belongs to either an even component or a saturated odd component, then it already has a red neighbor and causes no trouble.
+Notice that $w$ might be a singleton odd component or it may belong to an unsaturated odd component as well.
+If $w$ is another singleton odd component, then we recolor $v_{wy}$ red and $y$ remains a singleton blue component, which in turn further decreases the number of isolated red vertices.
+However, if $w$ belongs to a larger unsaturated odd component, then again we recolor $v_{wy}$ red and finish the coloring of this odd component as it was explained before for the larger saturated odd components using property $(i)$.

+We perform this coloring step for all of those unsaturated singleton odd components, which have an ordinary neighbor from $B$.
+Observe that at this point among the colored vertices of $G$ the blue ones must be some ordinary vertices of $B$ and all three $G$-neighbors of these vertices are red and has a red neighbor.

+Continue the recoloring process by considering one-by-one the unsaturated odd singleton components, which only have problematic $G$-neighbors from $B$.
+Assume $x$ is such a singleton odd component, and $y$ is a problematic $G$-neighbor of $x$.
+We recolor $v_{xy}$ red and $y$ blue.
+Since $y$ has a unique $G$-neighbor $y'$ in $B$, we consider the third $G$-neighbor $x'$ of $y'$ (besides $y$ and the one determined by $M$).
+If $x'$ already has a red neighbor, then we are done and we can continue the recoloring process.
+Otherwise $x'$ must belong to an odd component which still has isolated red vertices.